themesberg/flowbite-svelte/src/routes/docs/components/kbd.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer, GitHubCompoLinks } from '../../utils' import { P, A } from '$lib'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' import { P, A } from '$lib' const dirName = toKebabCase(component_title)

-  const components = 'Kbd, ArrowKeyDown, ArrowKeyLeft, ArrowKeyRight, ArrowKeyUp'
 </script>

 The KBD (Keyboard) component can be used to indicate a textual user input from the keyboard inside other elements such as in text, tables, cards, and more.